Aurorastation/Aurora.3/.github/CONTRIBUTING.md

 # Licensing
-Aurora Station is licensed under the GNU Affero General Public License version 3, which can be found in full in LICENSE-AGPL3.txt.
+Aurora Station code is licensed under the GNU Affero General Public License version 3, which can be found in full in LICENSE-AGPL3.txt.

 Commits with a git authorship date prior to `1420675200 +0000` (2015/01/08 00:00) are licensed under the GNU General Public License version 3, which can be found in full in LICENSE-GPL3.txt.

 All commits whose authorship dates are not prior to `1420675200 +0000` are assumed to be licensed under AGPL v3, if you wish to license under GPL v3 please make this clear in the commit message and any added files.

+All assets including icons and sound are under a [Creative Commons 3.0 BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) license unless otherwise indicated.

 # Coding Standards